Yui010206/Yui010206.github.io/_pages/about.md

 I am interested in wide topics in computer vision, especially in video, including video+X (language, audio, robotics), video understanding, generation, reasoning, representation learning.

 # 🔥 News
+- *2024.01*: 🎬 I will intern at Adobe as Research Intern for Summer 2024.
 - *2023.09*: ⛓️ We have one paper accepted to **NeurIPS 2023**.
 Check SeViLA for Video Loc+QA.
 - *2023.07*: 🦴 We have one paper accepted to **IEEE TCSVT**.
 Check MoPRL for skeletal anomaly detection.
 - *2023.05*: 🌞 I will intern at Amazon as Research Scientist Intern for Summer 2023.